coldbeeen/BlueSkySeoul/README.md

 Fine dust cleaning project for Seoul

+The BSS project is developing an open-source software for data analysis aimed at reducing fine dust levels in Seoul.

 Main aim: First, using data related to city buses, we identify areas with high pedestrian traffic to determine locations for the installation of outdoor fine dust reduction devices.
 Second, based on areas with high pedestrian traffic, we establish routes for street cleaning vehicles to ensure that fine dust reduction is noticeable to the citizens.

 documetation link: https://blueskyseoul.readthedocs.io/en/latest/